zzh1161/DSA5204-Group-7/code/README.md

     ```
 + For `Schrodinger_2D`, we only save the generated gif in the folder.
 Running the code generates every frame of the simulation.
 + For `network_test`, three files named with `main` are corresponding to the training codes for the three different networks.
 Running the three files gives three different models.
 In the file `error_plot`, we compare the error for the three networks.
 Running it gives the error comparation plot.

+## Acknowledege

+Reference was made to the open source code of the original authors of the paper [[repo]](https://github.com/ShiyingXiong/RoeNet), as well as to torchvision’s open source code of resnet [[repo]](https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py).